runletapp/website/docs/job/definition.md

 sidebar_label: 'Definition'
 ---

 We use the YAML data-serialization language to configure jobs in Runlet.
-The job syntax block is fairly simple and you can define a job in two ways:
+The job syntax block is relatively simple, and you can define a job in two ways:

 **Reduced syntax:**